BookingEasy/booking-easy-wp/readme.txt

 **About Calendar View**
 If you want to change the day the calendar starts the week on, just change it under your WordPress settings : "Settings / General / Week Starts On".
+If you want to change the language of the calendar, just change it under your WordPress settings : "Settings / General / Site Language".

 More on :
 [Sagenda Home](http://www.sagenda.com/support-faqs/)